z-wenlin/gpdb/concourse/README.md

 #### Notes and warnings

 * Clean up your dev pipelines when you are finished with them.
 (Use `fly destroy-pipeline`)
 * Be sure to use a unique name for your pipeline.
-Don't blow away the master pipeline by using `gpdb_master` when setting your dev pipeline.
+Don't blow away the main pipeline by using `gpdb_main` when setting your dev pipeline.
 Try to prefix your pipeline name with `dev:`
 * Please pause the pulse jobs (the rightmost column of builds).
 If you are working on one, that's fine, but pause all of the others.
 We've had issues